Patent Act: Everything You Need to Know

 Because the PATENT Act was designed to stop the abusive behavior of patent trolls, it works to protect small businesses and start-ups that hold patents from being drawn into expensive and time-consuming court litigation for patent infringement that is essentially made up.

 If you need help with applying for a patent or filing a lawsuit against someone for patent infringement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.